iivanoo/covid-apps-observer/data/data_se/reports/resources/se.kry.android___3.26/report.md

 <img src="2_star_reviews_wordcloud.png" alt="se.kry.android 2 reviews"/>
 </p>

+> I had a disappointing experience.
+The nurse essentially just told me to go to a pharmacy for all my issues.
+No specific recommendations what so ever.
+Well, at the pharmacy they told me I'd need to see a doctor, of course.
+Overall, they just wasted my time and charged me for it.
+This user interface is nice though.<br> :date: __2021-04-13 14:03:31__

 > Very unpleasant appointments.
 Doc just wants to get it done with as fast as possible.<br> :date: __2021-03-27 12:49:25__

 > App is streamlined and easy to use.
 Doctors whoever will literally just tell you to either take Paracetamol or Ibuprofen for everything or to go to a Health Clinic for anything, can't even renew prescription for basic ear drops in the middle of a pandemic because they think it's safer to crowd clinics for minor ear pain at a time like this than to give you anything other than anti inflammatories that crush your liver.
 Ends up not being more help than simply going to r/askadoctor or Quora.<br> :date: __2021-01-31 05:27:08__